Glossary

 Question

-In 1E a Question is a specific type of instruction that requests information from client devices.
+In 1E a Question is a specific type of Instruction that requests information from client devices.
 The information is returned to 1E as responses.

 Response

-The data resulting from a client executing an instruction.
+The data resulting from a client executing an Instruction.

 Role-Based Access Control

 Also known as RBAC.
 This is a general term for assigning users to roles which allow them access specific features of 1E.
+Roles can be assigned to AD users and groups added in the Administration Security page.
+A role can be either of the following:

 • System role.